lifelib-dev/lifelib/makedocs/source/projects/simplelife.rst

 The diagram below shows the spaces contained in a simplelife model.
 Note that the subspaces under Input space are not drawn in the diagram, as they are quite a few.
-For details on the Input subspaces, see :py:mod:`simplelife.build_input` page.

 .. blockdiag::